Foundations of Trigonometry: Conceptual and Logical, Being an Essay Towards a Conceptual Foundations of Mathematics

 $P\rho _{1}R(l,P)\rho _{1}R(l,P^{\prime })\rho _{1}P^{\prime }$.
 By the transitivity of $\rho _{1}$, $P\rho _{1}P^{\prime }$, which completes the proof.

 Making use of the Archimedean principle (for slss), Lebesgue [1966, p.
-58] strengthened corollary (E) showing that $\rho _{1}$ may be replaced by $\rho _{0}$.
+58] strengthened corollary E showing that $\rho _{1}$ may be replaced by $\rho _{0}$.
 So, by a simplification of the above argument, $\sigma =\rho _{0}$, and $K$ may be taken to be the $\rho _{0}$-equivalence classes.

 It is worth noting that no recourse to the real numbers is needed here.
 For other views see Hilbert [1950, pp. 37-45] and Lebesgue [1966, pp. 42-62].
 We shall come back to this at the end of this section. \item[(v)] Regions bounded by slss and circular arcs: the set $C$ of all of these regions may be defined as follows.
-First, recursively define $<A_{n}>_{n\in \Bbb{N}}$ by: \begin{description} \item $A_{o}$= the set of all triangles $\cup $ the set of all circles. \end{description} $A_{n+1}=A_{n}\cup \{X$: there are $Y,Z\in A_{n}$ such that the set theoretic difference $Y-Z$ has a non-empty interior and $X$ is the (topological) closure of $Y-Z\}$.
+First, recursively define $<A_{n}>_{n\in \Bbb{N}}$ by: \begin{description} \item $A_{o}$= the set of all triangles $\cup $ the set of all circles. \end{description}